Proper food handling at home and in child care facilities can reduce the risk of foodborne illness (food poisoning).

 Which foods should child care facilities serve?

-Child care facilities should buy foods from approved sources, such as commercial retail suppliers.
+Child care facilities should buy foods from approved sources, such as commercial retail stores or suppliers.
 Make sure fresh and packaged foods are used by the best before date.
-Donated food should only be accepted if it is unopened and has been properly stored, such as sealed containers of baked products.
+Donated foods should only be accepted if they are in unopened packages or in compliance with B.C. guidelines.
+Make sure these foods have been properly stored.
+For example, baked products should be in sealed containers.
+For more information, see the food donation guidelines at www.bccdc.ca/health-info/food-your-health/healthy-food-access-food-security#Donation--guidelines and guidelines for Food Distribution Organizations (FDOs) at www.bccdc.ca/resource-gallery/Documents/Guidelines%20and%20Forms/Guidelines%20and%20Manuals/EH/FPS/Food/FDO%20Guidelines%20with%20Grocery%20or%20Meal%20Program.pdf (PDF 11.86 MB).

-How can facilities help children learn about food safety?
+What activities can help children learn about food safety?

 You can involve children in basic food preparation to create a simple dish together.
-To be safe, food that children help prepare for the group should be cooked, such as muffins instead of salad.
-Teach children the importance of carefully washing their hands, and how to cough and sneeze into their sleeves and to rewash their hands.
+To be safe, food that children help prepare for the group should be cooked, for example, choose muffins instead of salad.

 How can parents pack food safely?

-Parents should pack hot food in a thermos.
+Keep hot foods hot and cold foods cold.
+Pack hot food in a thermos.
 Preheat the thermos with boiling water for 5 minutes.
-A thermos will keep foods hot, above 60°C (140°F) for about 3 hours, so parents should pack these foods just before leaving the house.
-Cold foods should be kept cool by using cold packs, or stored in the fridge until it is time to eat.
+A thermos will keep foods hot, above 60°C (140°F) for about 3 hours, so aim to pack these foods just before leaving the house.
+Keep cold foods cold using cold packs or put them in the day care fridge until it is time to eat.

 What permits and training are available for child care providers?

-A licensed child care facility that prepares and handles food regularly may require a permit under the Public Health Act.
-For more information, visit www.bclaws.ca/EPLibraries/bclaws_new/document/ID/freeside/11_210_99.
+A licensed child care facility that prepares and handles food regularly may require a food service permit under the Public Health Act.
+If you are unsure, contact your local Health Authority and ask for the Environmental Health Officer.

-The Caring about Food Safety course is strongly recommended for all child care providers.
-For more information, see Ministry of Health Food Safety & Security www2.gov.bc.ca/gov/content/health/keeping-bc-healthy-safe/food-safety.
+The Caring About Food Safety course is strongly recommended for all child care providers.
+Visit http://media.openschool.bc.ca/assets/cafs/mainpage/home.html.
+For more information, see Ministry of Health Food Safety & Security www2.gov.bc.ca/gov/content/health/keeping-bc-healthy-safe/food-safety/food-safety-courses

 For More Information